mattboutet/user-boilerplate/README.md

 }
 ```

-Now browse back to http://0.0.0.0:3000/users and you should get a response like this:
+Now send a `GET` request to the `users` endpoint and you should get a response like this:

 ```json
 [{